ssm-lang/pico-ssm/README.md

 You will need the Sslang compiler, `sslc`, to generate SSM programs that link against the `ssm-runtime`.
 You should build and install it [from source][sslang], and make it available on your `PATH`.
-Alternatively, you may [patch the CMakeLists.txt](programs/CMakeLists.txt#L34) to point directly to where `sslc` is installed.
+(Alternatively, you may [patch the CMakeLists.txt](programs/CMakeLists.txt#L34) to point directly to where `sslc` is installed.)

 This project needs to be built using Raspberry Pi's [Pico SDK][pico-sdk].
-We've vendored that library in this repo so you won't need to obtain it separately, but you will need to install its dependencies yourself; see below.
+We've vendored that library in this repo so you won't need to obtain it separately, but you will need to install its dependencies yourself:

 [pico-sdk]: https://github.com/raspberrypi/pico-sdk